hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 You can configure Hazelcast Ringbuffer with a time to live in seconds.
 Using this setting, you can control how long the items remain in the Ringbuffer before they are expired.
 By default, the time to live is set to 0, meaning that unless the item is overwritten, it will remain in the Ringbuffer indefinitely.
-If you set a time to live and an item is added, then depending on the Overflow Policy, either the oldest item is overwritten, or the call is rejected.
+If you set a time to live and an item is added, then, depending on the Overflow Policy, either the oldest item is overwritten, or the call is rejected.

 In the example below, a Ringbuffer is configured with a time to live of 180 seconds.